-I have been in the Valley for a year and a half, having lived in New England on and off throughout my life.
+I have been in the Valley for a 6 years, having lived in New England on and off throughout my life.
 I come to the NSC with experience in administration of outdoor education and nonprofit organizations.
-I am an avid gardener and cook, can’t spend enough time outdoors in any season, and can be found hiking with my hound dog Ripley most weekends, when not enjoying listening to local live music.
+I am an avid gardener and cook, can’t spend enough time outdoors in any season, and can be found hiking with my dog most weekends, when not enjoying listening to local live music.
 The Center is a fabulous organization and I’m more than thrilled with being a part of the great work being done here.

 Carlos Rivera, Pantry Manager